Scottish-Tech-Army/streetassist-exporter/docs/data.md

 - The table `AllDigitalSUF` is constructed from copying `all_suf_view` and combining it with the contents of the uploaded `historic_all_suf` table.

 - The table `nightly_data` is constructed by copying `nightly_view` and combining it with the contents of the uploaded `historic_nightly` table.

 ## Other tables

-*TODO: There are some other tables required by Power BI that do not exist in the Safety Culture data; to be provided.*

-## Other tables